Also see:

 Performance specifications require the works to be defined relative to long-term project requirements, which are commonly set at a relatively high level.
 For example, the criteria may be defined based on the long-term fitness for use of a building that is to be formed upon the completed earthwork.
 NHBC requires a performance specification to be used in combination with an end product specification.

-NHBC specification requirements for use on residential development are summarised in the following Tables 5 & 6.
+NHBC specification requirements for use on residential development are summarised in Tables 5 and 6.

 Table 6 provides the minimum level of compaction required throughout the placement of all engineered fill for both the support of building foundations and external and infrastructure works.